Vote Centers Are Open: Where to Vote in San Diego County for June Primary Election

 How to Vote By Mail in San Diego County

-County Registrar Michael Vu also wants to remind voters that mail-in ballots are safe and secure.
+County Registrar Cynthia Paes also wants to remind voters that mail-in ballots are safe and secure.

 Drop off your completed ballot at any blue USPS mailbox or at one of the Ballot Drop Box locations from May 9 to Jue 6 (be sure to check hours first), or at any Vote Center location from May 28 to June 6 from 8 a.m. to 5 p.m. and on Election Day, from 7 a.m. to 8 p.m.